-EYES - The eyes are quite large, round, dark, and slightly protruding.
-They are set wide apart and low in the skull, as far from the ears as possible.
+EYES - The eyes are round and dark.
+They are set wide apart and low in the skull well away from the ears.
 Neither the white of the eyes nor the haw shows when the dog is looking forward.
 The eye rims are black, and the expression is lively.

 Disqualification: Eyes that are two different colors.

-NOSE - The extremely short nose is turned up, and has broad, well-opened nostrils, with a well-defined line between them.
+NOSE - The nose is turned up slightly, and has broad, well-opened nostrils, with a well-defined line between them.
 Nose pigment is black, except in the case of lighter colored dogs (cream or fawn), where a lighter colored nose is acceptable.

 EARS - The breed typical "bat ears" are broad at the base, with a round top.
 The elongated ears are set high on the head, but not too close together, and are carried erect with the orifice to the front.
 The ear leather is fine and soft.